cdktf/cdktf-provider-cloudflare/docs/ruleset.java.md

 - *Type:* java.lang.Number

-Response status code lower bound.
+The lower bound of the range.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#from Ruleset#from}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#from Ruleset#from}

 ---